juaneme8/parking-ticket-generator/README.md

 # parking-ticket-generator
-A simple application to generate and print tickets according to the plate number of a vehicle.
+A simple application just to generate and print tickets according to the plate number of a vehicle.

 ## Screenshots
 <div align="center">